JessiJullie/JessiSite/about.md

 ### Technical Account Manager
 6 years of experience running multiple large Enterprise projects concurrently, from introductory orientation of product to ongoing training resources and onto final phases of audits/testing.
+My approach with technical account management is a mix of research, education, and ______

 ### EDUCATION